 It is accompanied by the inferior gluteal artery and vein for much of its course.

 See more detailed information here

-Tibial Portion – Innervates all of the muscles in the posterior compartment of the thigh, including the hamstring portion of adductor magnus, apart from the short head of the biceps femoris.
-All muscles in the posterior compartment of the leg.
-All muscles in the sole of the foot.
+- Tibial portion – Innervates the muscles in the posterior compartment of the thigh (apart from the short head of the biceps femoris), and the hamstring component of adductor magnus.
+Innervates all the muscles in the posterior compartment of the leg and sole of the foot.

 For more details about the Tibial nerve, click here.

 For more details about the Common Fibular nerve, click here.